Indistinct chatter since 2006

 I like to place the back and front of ID cards on the same page.
 Thanks to a nice property of ISO 216, this is straightforward: combine two single-page A5 landscape PDFs into one A4 single-page PDF.

 • You'll need a JPEG of the front and back of your card.
-Again, crop as close to the edges as you can.
+Again, de-skew and crop as close to the edges as you can.
 Copy them to your working directory.
 Rename them front.jpeg and back.jpeg.

 • Create a single-page, A4 PDF containing both JPEGs at approximately the right dimensions: